epicwebgame/dragdrop/HTML5/Questions.md

 Some of these relate to HTML and some to CSS.

 1. How do you put a Google maps or Bing Maps like thing in a web page and do things with it.
+This would obviously have to do with the API of the map provider such as the Google Maps API.
+Just learn it.

 2. How do you get a user's geo-location?
 Do you have to ask them for it?
 Can you get it without asking them?